intelligentplant/AppStoreConnect.Adapters/README.md

 App Store Connect applies its own authorization before dispatching queries to an adapter, so a given Industrial App Store user will only be able to access data if they have been granted the appropriate permissions in App Store Connect.

-The [IAdapterAuthorizationService](/src/DataCore.Adapter.Abstractions/IAdapterAuthorizationService.cs) service is used to authorize access to individual adapters and adapter features; this authorization is automatically applied by the [ASP.NET Core](/src/DataCore.Adapter.AspNetCore.Common) host on incoming calls to API or SignalR endpoints.

-To simplify the implementation of authorization in an ASP.NET Core host application, you can extend the [FeatureAuthorizationHandler](/src/DataCore.Adapter.AspNetCore.Common/Authorization/FeatureAuthorizationHandler.cs) class and register it when configuring adapter services in your startup file.
+To implementat authorization in an ASP.NET Core host application, you can extend the [FeatureAuthorizationHandler](/src/DataCore.Adapter.AspNetCore.Common/Authorization/FeatureAuthorizationHandler.cs) class and register it when configuring adapter services in your startup file.
 Your class then be automatically detected and used by the default `IAdapterAuthorizationService` implementation:

 ```csharp
 services